kat-ushka/devops-with-kubernetes-course/Exercise 1.01/README.md

 # Exercise 1.01: Getting started

-# Exercise realization description
+## Exercise realization description

-Application *log-output* is a JAX-RS webapp.
-It writes to console a new timestamp and a string generated on startup every 5 seconds.
-Application is hosted by Tomcat webserver.
+Application description can be found in its [README](../log-output/README.md).

-The revision of the code for this exercise was `21dba945`.
+The revision of the code for this exercise was `e8ef00d6`.

-# How to perform required flow
+## How to perform required flow

 Docker images can be found here:
 - docker pull katushka/log-output:1.0